The Thin Gray Line

 JOSEPH WARD, JR.

-Trooper Joseph Ward Jr., age 25, died April 23, 1973, after being struck and killed by a vehicle while working an crash in Hopkins County.
+Trooper Joseph Ward Jr., age 25, died April 23, 1973, after being struck and killed by a vehicle while working an crash in Christian County.
 Trooper Ward was assigned to Post 2 Madisonville and was a four-year veteran of the Kentucky State Police.
 He is buried in Hillcrest Cemetery in Grant County, Ky.
 In honor of his service and sacrifice, US 25 from Dry Ridge Road to KY 491 in Grant County has been designated the “Trooper Joseph Ward Jr. Memorial Highway.”

 April 23, 1973